Camp O'Donnell: World War II

 Conditions at Camp O'Donnell were primitive.
 The POWs lived in bamboo huts, sleeping on the bamboo floor often without any covering.
 There was no plumbing; water was scarce.
 Weakened by malaria, dysentery was rampant.
 Medicine was in short supply.
 Food consisted of rice and vegetable soup, occasionally with shreds of water buffalo meat.
 The diet provided about 1,500 calories daily and was deficient in protein and vitamins.
 Vitamin deficiency illnesses such as beri-beri and pelagra developed among many.
 The Japanese refused most offers of assistance for the POWs, including from the Philippine Red Cross.

 The consequences of the hardships were thousands of POW deaths.
 Filipino deaths were much higher in numbers and percentages; as many as 20,000 Filipinos died.
 For the Americans, the deadliest period was the end of May with more than 40 soldiers dying each day.
 The number of Americans who died at Camp O'Donnell is not precisely known; 1,547 American deaths were recorded, about one sixth of the total number of American POWs, but the camp's American adjutant, Capt.
 John E. Olson, estimated that some 20–30 more were unrecorded.

 The American POWs at Camp O'Donnell were moved to new POW camps near Cabanatuan.
 About 120 senior officers, including General Wainwright, commander of U.S. forces in the Philippines, were taken to a camp near Tarlac City after their surrender at Corregidor in May 1942.

 On June 19, 1942, the Filipino swimmer Teófilo Yldefonso, who won the country's first ever Olympic medal, died at the camp aged 38.

-Camp O'Donnell was recaptured by the United States Army, the Philippine Commonwealth Army, and the Philippine Constabulary on 30 January 1945.
+Camp O'Donnell was recaptured by the United States Army, the Philippine Commonwealth Army, and the Philippine Constabulary on January 30, 1945.

+War Crimes Trial

+After the surrender of Japan, Capt.
+Yoshio Tsuneyoshi, who was a graduate of the Imperial Japanese Army Academy Class of 1915, was captured in Japan and brought to the military tribunal under the 8th United States Army in Yokohama.
+He pleaded not guilty towards the charges in contributing to the death of 1,461 American military personnel incarcerated in Camp O'Donnell.
+On November 21, 1947, he was found guilty and sentenced to death.
+His sentence was later reduced to life imprisonment and hard labor.
+He was later transferred to the Philippines to face the military tribunal under the Philippine Army, pled guilty of the charges for the death of 21,000 Filipino POWs, and was sentenced to life imprisonment on July 19, 1949.
+On July 4, 1953, Pres.
+Elpidio Quirino included him in the list of pardoned Japanese war criminals, but was to continue his sentence in Sugamo Prison in Tokyo.